apollographql/apollo-server/docs/source/essentials/server.md

 <h3 id="middleware">Middleware</h3>

-Existing applications generally already have existing middleware in place and Apollo Server works with those existing middleware options.
-But in order to play along, we need to import the `ApolloServer` which corresponds to the type of server which is already in use.
+Existing applications generally already have middleware in place and Apollo Server works with those middleware options.
+To integrate Apollo Server with our existing server, we need to import the `ApolloServer` which corresponds to the type of server which is already in use.

 For example, if the application is already using an Express server, it is important to use the `apollo-server/express` import.